+5. Redemptions In-Kind

-5. Redemptions In-Kind.
-Adopted largely as proposed, the Liquidity Rule requires that each fund subject to the rule that engages in, or reserves the right to engage in, redemptions in-kind must establish policies and procedures regarding how and when it will engage in such redemptions in-kind.
-The SEC noted that effective policies and procedures on in-kind redemptions would contemplate a variety of issues and circumstances, including, but not limited to:
+Adopted largely as proposed, the Liquidity Rule requires that each fund subject to the rule that engages in, or reserves the right to engage in, redemptions inkind must establish policies and procedures regarding how and when it will engage in such redemptions inilliquid into the general liquidity classification process.
+Id. at 231.
+This harmonization, in the SEC's view, will reduce confusion that could arise as a result of separate requirements and provide a more comprehensive framework for funds to evaluate the liquidity of their investments.
+Id. at 234.